 Vitra's Dancing Wall System by Studio Hurlemann (via The Spaces)

-Unsurprisingly, designers working on these future concepts are inspired by home layouts in Japan and other highly saturated cities as well as the tiny home movement; use cases where modular designs stem from the need to maximize incredibly sparse square footage.
-Given the trend, we're likely to see trends such as dual purpose features, like a tiny home bathroom door that also functions as a loft ladder, or a modular divider wall doubling as shelving similar to Vitra's Dancing Wall system.
+Unsurprisingly, designers working on these future concepts are inspired by ultra-saturated cities like Tokyo as well as the tiny home movement, all use cases where modular designs stem from the need to maximize incredibly sparse square footage.
+Given the trend, we're likely to see trends such as dual purpose features, seen in examples like a tiny home bathroom door that also functions as a loft ladder, or a modular divider wall doubling as shelving similar to Vitra's Dancing Wall system.
 Beds might move up a floor and lofts gain more popularity as apartment-dwellers will want to maximize floor space for working and other daytime activities.

 This tiny house packs a number of modular features, including a storage system that houses a retractable staircase for access to the house's loft bed (via Curbed)